israpps/PPC-Monitor/docs/Architecture Overview.md

 One set has caching enabled, while the other has caching disabled.

 ### IOP Devices
 Several devices have special handlers that will patch values if specific conditions are met.
-The "IOP Device Quirks" folder contains the devices that have been documented thus far.
+See [IOP Device Quirks](./docs/IOP_devquirck/IOP_device_quircks.md) for information about the devices that have been documented so far.

 ## Software
 The **DECKARD** emulation software is responsible for fetching instructions, loading, and storing data for the APU, moving